Second Look®: Advanced Linux Threat Detection

 Read more from the Malware Forensics Field Guide for Linux Systems

-Second Look operates at enterprise scale and is architected for scalable deployment and ease of integration.
+Second Look operates at enterprise scale and is architected for ease of deployment and integration.
 Whether you are investigating an incident now, or want to have the best shot at catching intrusions going foward: if you run Linux, Second Look is your tool.
 Use Second Look to minimize attacker dwell time, ascertain the scope of a compromise, gauge the success of remediation, and ensure that Linux systems throughout the enterprise are running the correct software load.

 Our customers include the IT security teams of major corporations, firms which have investigated numerous high-profile security breaches, and government agencies responsible for protecting extraordinarily sensitive data.
 We support all Linux distributions, with extensive reference data collections to support the analysis and verification of systems running Amazon Linux, CentOS, Debian, Fedora, Oracle Linux, Red Hat Enterprise Linux (RHEL), and Ubuntu.